mokcho/ACoM_ETRI/README.md

 # Audio Coding for Machines
 ETRI project led by Jinju Kim, Seungho Kwon

+Question : How can we adapt Audio Codecs for machine perception, rather than human perception for machine tasks?

 ## To-Do's
 Methods
 - [x] implement naiive filtering layers